Health? or Hype?

 We adjust each mobility scooter and consider how easily the seat and armrests can be customised, how straightforward it is to get on and off each scooter, and how easily the scooter's battery can be plugged in for charging.

-See the best airlines
+Thinking of booking a flight?
+See our lowdown on the best airlines

 Lots of mobility shops provide mobility scooter hire schemes, if you search 'mobility scooter near me' online, you should be able to find a company locally that will lease you a scooter for a day, a week or a month.